arkel23/DownSamplingInterLayerAdapter/README.md

 # Down-Sampling Inter-Layer Adapter for Parameter and Computation Efficient Ultra-Fine-Grained Image Recognition

-Official Pytorch code for the paper: [Down-Sampling Inter-Layer Adapter for Parameter and Computation Efficient Ultra-Fine-Grained Image Recognition](https://arxiv.org/abs/2409.11051).
+Official Pytorch code for the paper: [Down-Sampling Inter-Layer Adapter for Parameter and Computation Efficient Ultra-Fine-Grained Image Recognition](https://arxiv.org/abs/2409.11051) published in
+ECCV 2024 Workshop on Efficient Deep Learning for Foundation Models (EFM).

 We propose a novel down-sampling adapter module inserted in between transformer encoder layers to adapt and down-sample features in the parameter-efficient